deepu-roy/ProfileGenerator/README.md

 ## How to Use

-1. **Fill the Form**:
+1. **Fill the Form** (✅ **All sections now fully functional**):

    - Add your personal information (name, title, company)
-   - Upload a profile photo (optional)
+   - Upload a profile photo (optional) + up to 2 company logos for footer branding
-   - Write a professional summary
+   - Write a comprehensive professional summary (supports extensive text)
-   - Upload up to 2 company logos for the footer (optional)
+   - Fill in the **🤝 Partnership** section with collaboration details (years + company name)
-   - Click "+ Add" buttons to add multiple entries for each section:
+   - Click "+ Add" buttons to build your complete professional profile:
-     - **Expertise Areas**: Your core competencies (up to 4)
+     - **Expertise Areas**: Core competencies with professional styling (up to 4 chips)
-     - **Project Highlights**: Key projects with detailed descriptions (up to 5)
+     - **📋 Project Highlights**: Detailed project descriptions with quantified results (up to 5 projects)
-     - **Key Achievements**: Notable accomplishments with impact details (up to 5)
+     - **🏆 Key Achievements**: Impact-driven accomplishments with metrics (up to 5 achievements)
-     - **Customer Feedback**: Client testimonials with name, position, and comments (up to 4)
+     - **💬 Customer Feedback**: Executive testimonials with full attribution (up to 4 testimonials)
-     - **Technical Skills**: Technologies and tools you use (up to 12)
+     - **Technical Skills**: Comprehensive technology matrix (up to 12 skills in 4x3 grid)
-     - **Certifications**: Professional certifications with issuing organizations (up to 4)
+     - **Certifications**: Professional credentials with issuing bodies (up to 4 certifications)

-2. **Preview**: Click "Preview Portfolio →" to see your styled portfolio
+2. **Preview**: Click "Preview Portfolio →" to see your styled portfolio with all sections rendered

-3. **Generate PDF**:
+3. **Generate PDF** (✅ **Print-optimized with exact color reproduction**):
-   - Click the "🖨️ Save as PDF / Print" button in the bottom-right corner
+   - Click the "🖨️ Save as PDF / Print" floating action button
-   - Use your browser's print dialog (Cmd+P / Ctrl+P)
+   - Browser opens native print dialog (Cmd+P / Ctrl+P)
-   - Select "Save as PDF" as the destination
+   - Select "Save as PDF" as destination
-   - Choose A4 Landscape orientation
+   - **Recommended**: A4 Landscape orientation for maximum content display
-   - Save your professional portfolio PDF!
+   - Professional PDF ready for distribution with preserved styling and branding

 ## 📁 Project Structure